 Laboratory tests typically demonstrate elevations in markers of inflammation, such as the sedimentation rate and C-reactive protein.
 These tests, however, are also elevated in patients with a number of other inflammatory diseases and infections are not specific enough to make a diagnosis.
 Blood counts can reveal elevations in specific types of white blood cells implicated in inflammation, and blood chemistry studies can indicate consequences of vasculitis, such as reduced kidney function (particularly useful in patients with suspected CSS).
 The easiest way to identify kidney involvement early is to collect a urine sample and test it for blood and/or protein.

 Studies on immune system anomalies and antibodies tests may shed more light on the patient's issues.
+If you're seeking a vascular specialist near me, they will conduct a thorough examination, including possible biopsies or imaging studies, to confirm a diagnosis.

 The rheumatoid factor and antinuclear antibody are markers for RA and SLE or Sjögren’s syndrome but may be elevated in certain forms of vasculitis or may indicate that the vasculitis is secondary to one of these illnesses.
 In some types of vasculitis, the blood levels of complement, a protein that can help with diagnosis, are low whenever the immune system is active.
 Several kinds of vasculitis can be detected in patients by measuring cryoglobulins, proteins that thickens the blood in colder temperatures.
 Antineutrophil cytoplasmic antibody may be the most practical antibody marker (ANCA).